developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 ```

 The format of the Secret that FluxCD expects for GitRepository is documented
-on their website and you can use other forms of [authentication as needed].
+on their documentation and you can use other forms of [authentication as needed].
+We are using GitHub Deploy Key here as they are more flexible when it comes to
+revoking access, as well as granting write access to the [repository][GitHub Deploy Key].

 The Known Hosts value is coming from the [GitHub SSH key fingerprint].
 The bad
-news is, you will have to manually change them if they change theirs! :sweat_smile:
+news is that you will have to manually change them if they change theirs!
+:sweat_smile:

-And using that generated Kubernetes Secret, we are creating the GitRepository
+And using the resuling generated Kubernetes Secret from the ExternalSecret
-using SSH instead of HTTPS; the reason is that the GitHub Deploy Key generated
+above, we are creating the GitRepository using SSH instead of HTTPS; the reason
-earlier in our TF code has write access.
+is that the GitHub Deploy Key generated earlier in our TF code has write
+access.
 We'll talk about why in a bit.

 ```yaml title="echo-server/gitrepo.yml"
 -8<- "docs/codes/0011/echo-server/gitrepo.yml"